-Orillia Power completed 7 micro-embedded generation facilities, projects of less than 10 kW, in 2017 (3 in 2016).
-100% were completed within the prescribed time limit.
+In 2018, Orillia Power completed 17 micro-embedded generation facilities, projects of less than 10 kW, with 100% completed within the prescribed time limit.
 Our workflow to connect these projects within the prescribed time frame of 5 business days is very streamlined and transparent with our customers.
-Orillia Power works closely with our customers and their contractors to identify and resolve all connection issues to ensure that projects are connected in a timely manner.
+Orillia Power works closely with our customers and their contractors to identify and resolve any connection issues to ensure that projects are connected in a timely manner.